 But today he will become President.

 This is not surprising from a Christian point of view.
 The Christian faith was born, and has flourished, under regimes less qualified to lead than Donald Trump.
-The murderous Herod (Matthew 2:16) and the Christian-killing Nero (Tacitus, Annals XV.44) did not thwart the spread of a faith whose King and power and charter are not from this world (John 18:36).
+The murderous Herod (Matthew 2:16).
 The movement that Jesus Christ unleashed in the world, when he died and rose again, does not depend on qualified human government for its existence or power.

 The linking of the Christian church with the ruling political regime is not essential to the life and fruitfulness of Christian faith.
 On the contrary, such linking has more often proven to corrupt the essential spirit of Christ, who typically uses the weak things of the world to shame the strong (1 Corinthians 1:27), and whose life-saving weapons do not consist in media monopolies, commanding wealth or civil laws.